-Access Management is a significant consideration of this study and general transportation planning in Frederick County.
+Access management is a significant consideration of this study and general transportation planning in Frederick County.
 This concept is supportive of providing for key connections to the south.
-The use of frontage roads, minor collector roads, and inter parcel connections to bring traffic to access points is promoted.
+The use of frontage roads, minor collector roads, and inter parcel connections to bring traffic to common shared access points is promoted in order to improve safety and efficiency of the County transportation network.